MrPowerScripts/reddit-karma-farming-bot/README.md

 - Configurable frequency of posting, commenting, and other actions
 - Filter the bot from learning certain words
 - Schedule when the bot wakes up and sleeps to run actions.
-- Detects in the account is shadowbanned
+- Detects if the account is shadowbanned
-- Run on WSL (windows 10), Linux, and MacOS, Docker
+- Run on WSL (windows 10), Linux, MacOS, and Docker

 ## Configuration